 The battery storage projects will be implemented in social housing associations, where the tenants can decide independently, if they want to implement the battery solution or not.

 The procedure is, that the administration of the housing associations, together with the consulting engineers, prepare a conceptual plan with estimated investment and estimated energy savings.

-If there is a majority of attendees can agree on this investment, it is accepted, and then tender documents will be prepared.
+If there is a majority of attendees that can agree on this investment, it is accepted, and then tender documents will be prepared.

 Normally such investments will be accepted, if the simple payback period is less than 10-12 years.